aurelienkrieger/generating-images-machine-learning/demos/demo_roadmap.md

 - workflow
   - use prompt "clouds"
   - use IP Adapter to generate variations of the cloud
+  - alternative: feed IP Adapter with images from a certain style / artist

 - learnings
+  - how to use IP Adapter to introduce new objects
+  - how to use IP Adapter to generate variations of an image
-  - how to use IP Adapter to generate variations of a concept or object
+  - how to use IP Adapter to generate variations of an artistic style

 ## IP Adapter for consitent portraits